Juks0/Simracing-shop/README.md

 Technical Information

 The project is written in Java, designed for easy future expansion and integration.
 Data is serialized to a file (extent.ser).
-Class diagrams and use case diagrams are supplied in the internal documentation.